 Published 15 January 1962

-Further information on Wredac can be found at
+Further information on WREDAC used to be found at

 Jack Smith's Website, located at http://members.ozemail.com.au/~jacksmith/wredac.htm